YanchikFox/ClinicManager/README.md

 - **Two-role access** – patients and doctors receive dedicated dashboards tailored to their needs.
 - **Virtual time engine** – simulate busy clinic days in minutes; appointments, slots, and reminders react instantly.
 - **Automation-first design** – background jobs clean expired slots, auto-generate availability, and nudge patients before visits.
-- **Offline friendly** – ships with a local SQLite database and schema for quick demos or kiosk deployment.
+- **Offline friendly** – bootstrap a fresh SQLite database locally with one Gradle task; schema and seed data live in version control for reproducible demos.

 ## Feature tour
 | Area | What you get |